ryanmuhl/greater-purpose/README.md

 * Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+## Criteria Not Met
+* Site is not 100% mobile responsive
+* No new package or technology used to create site at this time

 # Ice-Box/Future Functionality
-* Future functionality will include ability to remove items
+* Future functionality will include ability to remove items in any order
 * Future functionality will be to include ability to upload a picture of a donated item
+* Future functionality will be able to sort items by category